Assassination of Carter Harrison III: Prendergast's surrender to police

 After fleeing the Harrison residence, the assassin ran further to escape pursuers.
 He ran for several blocks before catching a ride on a streetcar.
 He then entered the Des Plaines Street police station, where he surrendered himself approximately thirty or forty-five minutes after shooting Harrison.
 In surrendering himself, he told the desk sergeant, "lock me up.
 I am the man who shot the mayor."
 He still had the gun in his possession when he surrendered.
 Those at the police station were aware of the mayor's assassination, having been alerted by telephone.
 The smell of burned powder and the revolver's empty chambers affirmed to the police department that Prendergast was telling the truth.
 Prendergast gave his name as being Eugene Patrick Prendergast (inverting his first and middle name).
-He was taken from the Des Plaines Street police station to the central police station, located downtown, where the building was quickly surrounded by a crowd of 5,000 people.
-Fearing potential mob violence, at 11:15 PM, Prendergast was stealthily hurried into a wagon and taken to another station located on the North Side of the city, where he was lodged in the county jail pending trial.